What do I need to know about lock-in periods?

 Another way to tackle this matter is to discuss with the bank if they could charge you the penalty based on the outstanding loan amount instead of the original loan amount.
 Who knows, it might actually be less than that.

 SIDE NOTE: Not sure if you’re eligible for the loan?
 Try Loanstreet’s Home Loan Eligibility Report.
-It's a comprehensive report which will automatically provide you with all the accurate (up to 95% accuracy) information you’d need.
+It's a comprehensive report that will automatically provide you with all the accurate (up to 95% accuracy) information you need.